rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-compositor-reference/graphics-compositor-for-developers/custom-scene-renderer.md

 # Using a delegate

 In some scenarios, you simply want to develop a renderer and attach it to a method directly.
-You can use a `SceneDelegateRenderer (ref:{SiliconStudio.Xenko.Rendering.SceneDelegateRenderer})` for this usage:
+You can use a @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer' for this usage:

 ```cs
 var sceneDelegateRenderer = new SceneDelegateRenderer(